You're an educator at heart, so you've always found your job rewarding. It doesn't matter to you that you're not swimming in cash.

 You just have to know where to look for these programs, some of which we've detailed below.

-Sometimes you don't even have to look for loan forgiveness.
+Sometimes you don't even have to look for student loan forgiveness programs.
 It's built right into the loans you accepted on occasion.

 If, for instance, you have any Stafford loans, they come with some degree of built-in loan forgiveness for teachers.
 If you have Perkins Loans, you might also qualify for some type of built-in loan forgiveness.